megavolt605/CNLDataProvider/README.md

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Cocoa projects.

-Specify CNLFoundationTools into your project's Podfile:
+Specify CNLDataProvider into your project's Podfile:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'